AcidVenom/snuffbox-mantis/README.md

 -  where python
 ```

-Set the following user variables:
+Set the following user variables (these are set automatically in gen_win32.cmd):

 ```
 -  DEPOT_TOOLS_WIN_TOOLCHAIN = 0